 Ahead of this week’s “SNL” episode that will feature another Larry David/Bernie Sanders hybrid, the actual Sanders confirmed something we all might have already been thinking: He is Larry David.
 During Wednesday night’s Democratic town hall was asked by Anderson Cooper whether or not he does as good of a impersonation of David as David does of himself.
 His answer was simply “I am Larry David.”
-By joking about it we know that Sanders is trying to have us believe it is not actually the truth.
 The real David is set to host this weekend’s episode of “Saturday Night Live” and will feature musical guest The 1975.

 Bernie Sanders: "I am Larry David." #DemTownHallpic.twitter.com/NINZNg2p2L

 2. Austin ranked No. 1 for best cities for young families.

 According to analysis done by personal finance company ValuePenguin, Austin ranks first of 156 different U.S. cities in terms of how livable the city is for young families.
 The report looked at factors like education and environment, outdoor activities and buying or renting a home.
 While Austin came in first, there was a large gap in how it performed in different categories.
 Although it ranked No. 3 for education it came in at No. 103 for buying or renting a home.
 Dallas and Houston also ranked among the top five cities.

 3. Paul Qui’s Otoko to begin taking reservations.